alkivi-sas/mix-voice-music-cli/README.md

 # mix-voice-music-cli
-Mix music and French synthetic voice by bash script on macOS We use Siri voice from Mac with Say command and an URL for the music We use fir for phone rings.
+Mix music and French synthetic voice by bash script on macOS.
+We use Siri voice from Mac with Say command and an URL for the music.
+We use it for for phone rings.
 So it's compressed with 8k rate.

 ## We use SoX on macOS
 First of all, you have to install SoX